stapelberg/hugo/content/posts/2020-11-30-scs-processing-microcontroller/index.markdown

 coming in rather late (many seconds later).

 I’ll keep an eye on this and explore the various Nuki APIs more.

+**Update (January 2023)**: The doorbell push notification typically arrives within seconds of the doorbell ring, but sometimes there is a noticeable delay of tens of seconds — definitely long enough for the delivery person to lose patience.
+I’m glad I have my [MQTT-based solution](/posts/2021-03-13-smart-intercom-backpack/) which has a <1s delay.

+## Next up

+The third article in this series is [Make your intercom smarter with an MQTT backpack](/posts/2021-03-13-smart-intercom-backpack/).

 ## Appendix: Project Journal